In recent years, an inclusive and diverse workplace culture has rapidly made its way to the top of any HR leader’s priority list.

 The cost of perfectionists to their teams

-Like dealing with any other toxic teammate, sit down with the perfectionist employee and hear them out.
+Like dealing with any other toxic teammate, sit down with the perfectionist and hear them out.
 Explain the harm of their behavior and clearly outline expectations.
-This isn’t just about stopping the behavior; it’s about helping employees recognize the value of their work and the work of others.
+This isn’t just about stopping the behavior; it’s also about helping employees recognize the value of their work and the work of others.

-Can they change their behaviors?
+Can perfectionists change their behavior?

 Here are some ways you can contribute:

 - Establish regular monitoring of your progress with diversity and inclusion metrics that allow you to track, appraise, and adjust your strategy.